clojure/tools.cli/README.md

 handled explicitly after checking the `:errors` entry for a truthy value.

-Please see the [example program](#example-usage) for a more detailed example and refer to the docstring of `parse-opts` for comprehensive documentation:
+Please see the [example program](#example-usage) for a more detailed example and refer to the docstring of `parse-opts` for comprehensive documentation (as part of the [API Documentation](http://clojure.github.io/tools.cli/)):

 http://clojure.github.io/tools.cli/index.html#clojure.tools.cli/parse-opts